American breakfast daily, 6 lunches, 5 dinners including a welcome dinner in Delhi and home-hosted dinner in Jaipur

 Day 14 DELHI–VARANASI

 Today, fly to Varanasi, the holiest of Hindu pilgrim cities, situated on the banks of the sacred Ganges River.

 Day 15 VARANASI

 Around dawn, board a BOAT and watch a striking religious ritual—the Hindus’ devotional bathing in the Ganges.
 Observe hundreds of pilgrims gathered at the river’s edge, some practicing yoga, others meditating, and still others bathing fully clothed.
 Return to your hotel for breakfast and some free time.
-This afternoon, a PRIVATE GUIDED EXCURSION takes you to nearby SARNATH, the “Cradle of Buddhism,” where Buddha first spoke of his philosophy.
+This evening, your GUIDED SIGHTSEEING witnesses the GANGA AARTI (spiritual worship) on the ghats (steps) leading down to the Ganges.

 Day 16 VARANASI–DELHI